 CARA- Coalition to End Rape and Abuse (Cape May County)- (609) 522-6489 (24/7 hotline for dating violence, domestic violence, sexual assault and stalking in Cape May County)

 The WGSC maintains a lending library of over 200 books and DVD's on feminism, spirituality, women's health, literature, psychology, addictions, gay and lesbian issues, media literacy, career, diversity, transgender issues, transitioning and more.
 All are available to borrow in J-204g with a valid Stockton ID.
 Check out our online catalog for free at LibraryThing.

 The WGSC also maintains subscriptions to the following magazines and periodicals:

 - AAUW (print only)

 - Bitch Magazine (print only)

 - Counseling Today (print only)

 - Ms. Magazine (digital and print)

 Other on-line resources:

-The Division of Student Affairs realizes that students learn in all different ways and that sometimes you don't have time to attend a lecture or a program on a subject that really interests you.
+We realize students learn in all different ways and that sometimes you don't have time to attend a lecture or a program on a subject that really interests you.
 That's why the WGSC created a series of free co-curricular learning modules through Blackboard.